Our Recommendation

 Pomerium’s place as an open-source context-aware reverse proxy helps prevent ransomware attacks on internal services and resources.
 Whether you’re spinning up a new application or trying to add access control to a legacy service, Pomerium builds secure, clientless connections to internal web apps and services without a corporate VPN.
 The result is:

-- Faster because it’s deployed directly where your apps and services are.
-No more expensive data backhauling.
+• Faster by being tunnel-free and deployed where your apps and services are.

-- Safer because every single action is verified for trusted identity, device, and context.
+• Safer because every single action is verified before allowed to execute.

 Check out our open-source Github Repository or give Pomerium a try today!